Skip to content

 Overview

-The widget display decision involves multiple layers of checks, each with specific configuration options:
+The widget display decision involves multiple layers of checks, split between DisplayController (show/hide decision) and RoseWidget (display mode and layout resolution):

-URL Whitelist Only show on specific URLs site_configs.display_only_on_urls
+URL Whitelist DisplayController Only show on specific URLs traffic_control.display_only_on_urls

-URL Blacklist Never show on specific URLs custom_config.exclude_url_patterns
+Page Display Rules (hidden) DisplayController Never show on specific URLs traffic_control.page_display_rules

 Decision Flowchart